-The Every Child A Library Member project was designed to introduce automatic library membership at key stages throughout the early years.
-The project was launched in August 2015 by First Minister Nicola Sturgeon, with all of Scotland’s 32 Local Authorities signing up to take part.
+The Every Child a Library Member project aims to introduce library membership at key stages throughout the early years.

 The ECALM project demonstrates that libraries are strategically placed to work with the Scottish Government in closing the attainment gap and promoting the equality of opportunity for every child.
 It also builds on the Government’s existing commitment to encourage reading and improve literacy standards through initiatives like PlayTalkRead and Read, Write, Count.

 The Every Child A Library Member project is widely supported throughout Scotland’s library community.
 In many instances partnership working is leading to the removal of unnessesary paperwork and the direct promotion of library services within communities.
 This in turn is helping to break down barriers to library membership and encourage active participation amongst children and families.

 You can learn more about the potential benefits of the ECALM project by reading the ECALM Evaluative Review which looked at the methodologies and recommendations made during the 2016 ECALM pilot project.